The Morning Briefing: Inside the First Hour of a Top Hotel GM's Day

 The general manager of a two-hundred-room city hotel in central London starts her day at 5:45am.
 Not because the role demands it, but because the hour between arriving at the property and the first team member showing up at 6:30 is, she says, the most valuable time in her working week.

-The morning walk is the most common.
 Properties are different creatures before the shift begins.
 Issues that would remain invisible in the flow of a busy day become apparent: a lobby scent that has drifted off profile, a floral arrangement past its peak, a piece of furniture that has migrated from its intended position.
-The walk is also a signal to the overnight team—the GM cares enough to check.
+The walk is also a signal to the overnight team, the GM cares enough to check.

 The second habit is reading the data before making any decisions.
 RevPAR performance versus the competitive set.
 Occupancy for the next seven days.
 Any operational metrics that have shifted significantly from the prior week.
 Leaders who arrive at the morning briefing having already reviewed these numbers ask better questions and make faster decisions than those who encounter the data for the first time in the room.